 The Group has reviewed the need for an internal audit function since the Listing Date and considered it appropriate to adopt a co-sourcing model for its internal audit function.
-Accordingly, the Group has also engaged an external consultant to assist in its internal audit efforts in the coming financial year.
+The Group has also engaged an external consultant to assist in its internal audit efforts during the year.